Inspecting Your Roof For Leaks and Damage

 12. Some roof coverings including thatch or lead require skilled repair.
 Do not use cheap labor or quick-fix materials as these will cause greater long-term damage.

 13. If you’re going to be installing flooring yourself make sure you choose work boots that are strong and durable.
 Why durability is important with work boots is because it ensures the boots don’t fall apart and therefor protect your feet for longer, keeping you safe.
-I particularly like the design of Cougar boots.

 Most prevalent Causes of Leaking Roofs